 Not so long ago, almost everyone in Bangkok was living on or near the Chao Phraya River and the canals.
 The river still plays a starring role in some of the most beautiful festivals and events in Bangkok.
 Read on to find out more …

 Thailand’s Royal Barge Procession is a ceremony of both religious and royal significance going back almost 700 years.
 However it takes place rarely, marking only the most significant cultural and religious events.
-As the final procedure of the Coronation of King Rama X, the Royal Barge Procession will be held on October 24th.
+As the final procedure of the Coronation of King Rama X, the Royal Barge Procession will be held on December 12th.
 About 2,300 oarsmen will row over 50 barges along the river.
 Accompanied by music and barge-rowing chants.
-In addition, there will be dress rehearsals on 10, 17 and 21 October.

 Where to Stay?

 The 68-room Riva Surya was an apartment building before it was converted into a luxurious urban oasis complete with colonial-era design elements.
 The outdoor swimming pool offers full views of the Chao Phraya River, and it’s less than five minutes’ walk to the pier to catch ferries to the city’s main historic sites.
 Guests at Riva Surya whose stay coincides with the above date will have the opportunity to witness this historic event.

 The Bangkok River Festival is dedicated to the mighty Chao Phraya River, which runs through Bangkok.
 The theme for this fifth edition of the festival is “the happy sound of water”.
 There’ll be all sorts of entertainment and activities alongside the river including with cultural shows, live music and delicious food stalls.
 A free shuttle boat service will runs between the different locations offering another way to experience Bangkok and its river.